lupyuen/stm32-blue-pill-rust/README.md

   Info : Listening on port 3333 for gdb connections
   ```

-- Start a debug session in another command window:
+- Run the program on the device: Start a debug session in another command window:

   ```bash
   arm-none-eabi-gdb -x loader.gdb target/thumbv7m-none-eabi/release/stm32-blue-pill-rust